 As the Legion’s problems became more evident, Desmond realized a new owner was needed.
-One of the supporters of the Register she reached out to was Francis Maier, chancellor of the Archdiocese of Denver, who worked as the Register’s editor between 1979 and 1993.
+One of the supporters of the Register she reached out to was Francis Maier, chancellor of the Archdiocese of Denver.

 Maier worked for Archbishop Charles Chaput of Denver, who served on the board of governors for EWTN.
 Burke received a letter in late November 2010 from the archbishop, asking if the Legion was interested in selling because there was a potential buyer.
 The day after receiving the letter, Burke met with Maier to discuss possibilities and soon learned that EWTN was the interested party.

 Weeks earlier, the Legion had determined they could no longer sustain the Register and had given Burke permission to seek a buyer.
 The leadership team had scheduled a meeting for Dec.
 8, 2010, to inform the staff that the Register would be shuttered on Dec.
 31.